-Good nutrition is the cornerstone of preventive health and healthy aging.
-Yet as we age, dietary requirements change.
-Our caloric needs typically decrease.
-At the same time, we may need more of certain key nutrients, such as calcium, vitamin B12, and vitamin D.
+Good nutrition is the cornerstone of healthy aging.
+Yet as we age, our dietary requirements change.
+We usually don’t need as many calories.
+But we have to be sure we get enough of certain key nutrients, like calcium, vitamin B12, and vitamin D.

 How do I know if I’m getting all the nutrition I need?